bbc/adaptivepodcasting/README.md

 Please contact the authors by raising a [GitHub issue](issues/new).

+## Policy

+We follow the BBC privacy policy which you can [view here](https://www.bbc.co.uk/usingthebbc/privacy)

 ## Credits

 Adaptive podcasting has a lot of people who deserve [credit](docs/credits.md) for its inception, advancement, building, and opensourcing.